hashmi7917/intro-section-with-dropdown-navigation-tailwind/README.md

-## React + Vite
+## React + Vite + Tailwind

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-# Frontend Mentor - Easybank landing page solution

-This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Installation: Clone the Repo and Install Modules Using
+# Installation: Clone the Repo and Install Modules run the following command

 ## npm install

-# Frontend Mentor - Sunnyside agency landing page solution
+# Frontend Mentor - Intro Section Page solution

-This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
+This is a solution to the [Intro Section Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents